wp-plugins/heatmap-for-wp/readme.txt

 **Does the plugin impact the performance of my site?**

-No. Our tag is very small and fully asynchronous.
+Not a bit.
+Our tag is very small and fully asynchronous.
 Plus, we set up powerful servers and technologies to collect data (we collect hundreds of millions of clicks per month), crunch them and then, display them to you.
 Finally, the plugin itself stores its configuration using WordPress core engine, so there is no extra load on your WordPress installation.

 == Changelog ==